MicrosoftDocs/entra-docs/docs/identity-platform/msal-android-single-sign-on.md

 - Enrolled in Device Management or
 - Enrolled in Intune App Protection

 If the device with above mentioned requirements doesn't already have a broker app installed, MSAL instructs the user to install one as soon as the app attempts to get a token interactively.
-The app will then need to lead the user through the steps to make the device compliant with the required policy.
+The app will then lead the user through the steps to make the device compliant with the required policy.
+If there is no policy requirement, or the user is signing in with Microsoft account, then Broker app installation isn't required.

 ### Effects of installing and uninstalling a broker